leddartech/pioneer.das.api/README.md

-# pioneer.common
+# pioneer.das.api

-pioneer.das.api is a python library with
+pioneer.das.api is a python library that provides an api to read and to transform the raw data of leddartech' datasets.

 ## Installation